The Care and Feeding of the AR/M16 Platform Rifles

 CLEANING

 While having a clean gun is never bad, you don’t have to put up with the white glove nonsense with the AR platform.
 While there are a couple of gun writers and other idiots who seem to brag about the fact that they've never cleaned their guns (any gun), the question is WHY would you do that rather than clean them.
-Sure, maybe they still (for now) work, but what happens if that "one more little spec of gunk" seizes things up just as the cape buff or VCA (violent criminal actor) take a bead on you.
+Sure, maybe they still (for now) work, but what happens if that "one more little spec of gunk" seizes things up just as the cape buff or VCA (violent criminal actor) takes a bead on you.
+In addition gunk can work its way into the action and interfere with the functioning of the safety on many firearms.

 Field strip the rifle and remove the bolt carrier and charging handle from the receiver.
-With the sights on top (to keep cleaner out of the gas tube) swab the barrel and chamber out with a patch wetted with your favorite bore cleaner, and allow it to soak while you continue.
+With the sights on top (to keep cleaner out of the gas tube) swab the barrel and chamber out with a patch thoroughly wetted with your favorite bore cleaner, and allow it to soak, sights up, while you continue.

 Remove the bolt from the bolt carrier assembly.
 Clean the bolt carrier assembly and be sure to remove any carbon from the bolt cam pin slot, the inside of the bolt carrier (that chrome lined hole where the bolt goes), the smaller hole that goes through the carrier, the bottom of the bolt carrier itself, the firing pin, and the inside of the carrier key.
 You can use a stripper clip to run a patch down inside of the bolt hole in the carrier, or a worn 20 ga brush.
-A .25 caliber bore brush or a worn .30 caliber bore brush can be used to clean the firing pin hole inside of the carrier, and a cleaner wetted pipe cleaner or a worn .22 caliber bore brush to clean the inside of the bolt carrier key.
+Several manufacturers make a dedicated carbon scraping tool for the carrier.
+A .25 caliber bore brush or a worn .30 caliber bore brush can be used to clean the firing pin hole inside of the carrier, and a solvent wetted pipe cleaner and a worn .22 caliber bore brush to clean the inside of the bolt carrier key.
 (A new 17 cal brush is ideal.)
+Note that heavy deposits of burnt on carbon may require extensive soaking in a carbon removing solvent and some scrubbing as nothing will instantly dissolve it.
+NOTE: Do not use q-tips to clean the inside of the bolt carrier key as pieces of cotton can come off and clog the gas hole.
+Use a pipe cleaner instead.

-However, do not put anything inside of the gas tube- it is unnecessary, and you will only stick debris in there that can do no good.
+However, do not clean, nor put anything inside of the gas tube - it is unnecessary, and you will only stick debris in there that can do no good.

-At this point you can run a wet bore brush through the bore.
+At this point you can run a wet bore brush through the bore-again (with the gas port on the top).
 Then attach the chamber brush to your cleaning rod and scrub out the chamber.
 Using a worn chamber brush, wrap a wet patch around it and insert it in the chamber and turn it a few times.
 Clean out the locking lug recesses of the barrel extension with cotton swabs.
 Run several dry patches through the bore and chamber, insuring that the chamber is dry.
 Note that there are also dedicated locking lug recess cleaning star shaped felt pads that hook onto your bore brush (Brownells #100002057) and an upper receiver cleaning kit with purpose shaped brushes (Brownells # 084000028) that are available to make life easier if you want.

 Clean the upper receiver and charging handle.
 The toothbrush and cotton swabs work well here.